Orange County Discrimination Attorneys

 Both California law and Federal law have a number of laws which expressly prohibit numerous types of workplace discrimination.
 The following is a basic guide to discrimination laws in California from the expert employment attorneys at Ares Law Group:

 What is Employment Discrimination?

-In simplest form, discrimination in the workplace occurs when an employee is treated differently than the rest of their coworkers in the same or similar circumstance (what the law calls “similarly situated employees”) because of qualities such as gender, age, military status, national origin, sexual orientation, religious creed, genetic information, physical disability, marital status, race, sex, gender identity, veteran status, ancestry, medical condition, color, and mental disability (what the law calls “protected characteristics”).
+In simplest form, discrimination in the workplace occurs when an employee is treated differently than the rest of their coworkers in the same or similar circumstance (what the law calls “similarly situated employees”) because of qualities such as gender, age, military status, national origin, sexual orientation/sexual preference, religious creed, genetic information, physical disability, marital status, race, sex, gender identity, veteran status, ancestry, medical condition, color, and mental disability (what the law calls “protected characteristics”).
 Discrimination can occur at varying times throughout the employment experience including, interviews, pay and benefits, promotions, job assignments and, the most obvious, in the termination or separation of employment.
 Most cases of discrimination rely on indirect evidence to establish the wrongful conduct, such as statistical evidence to establish an employer systematically discriminated against people over 40) and rarely is there direct evidence of discrimination (such as explaining to an employee they are being laid off because they are “too old.”)

 For both discrimination and harassment to be unlawful under California law, it must be based on a “protected characteristic.”
 Under California’s Fair Employment and Housing Act (FEHA), “protected characteristics” include:

 Employees cannot be discriminated against or harassed because of their race under California law.
 An example of race discrimination would be failing to receive a promotion or being terminated because the employee is Chinese-American or Latin-American.
 This can also include racial slurs or preferential treatment on a harassment basis as well.

 Similar to race, an employer also cannot discriminate against an employee because of their color.